ALL STAR GAME: 1987 WORLD SERIES: 1972, 1973, 1974, 1988, 1989, 1990 (4 wins, 2 losses)

 CINEMA: Oakland Coliseum was featured in the movie Moneyball (2011) starring Brad Pitt, and "played the part" of Anaheim Stadium in the movie Angels in the Outfield (1994), starring Danny Glover, Tony Danza, and Christopher Lloyd. [[[Jerry Maguire??]]]

 Oakland Coliseum was home to the Oakland Raiders football team before the A's even came to town, but in 1982 the Raiders moved to Los Angeles, and for the next 15 years the A's had the house all to themselves.
 In the same year as the Rams moved out of Los Angeles in 1995, the Raiders did likewise and returned to their previous home in Oakland, after working out a deal to get funding for an expanded stadium.
 The center field bleachers were demolished in 1995, temporarily reducing the baseball capacity from about 48,000 to about 42,000, and construction on "Mount Davis" began in November.
 The capacity for football games is now about 63,000, compared to about 54,500 during the "original" (1966-1981) era.
-One notable feature of the Coliseum is that the football gridiron can either be laid out sideways (from left field to right field) or "vertically," from home plate to center field.
-(Note the new "alternate" diagram version above.)
-The latter option is used for practice games during August, to avoid going to the trouble of pulling out the expandable seating sections.
+One notable feature of the Coliseum is that the football gridiron could either be laid out sideways (from left field to right field) or "vertically," from home plate to center field.
+(Note the "alternate" diagram version above.)
+The latter option was often used for practice games during August, to avoid going to the trouble of pulling out the expandable seating sections.
 After "Mount Davis" was built following the Raiders' return to Oakland in 1995, however, that alternative arrangement was not used.